-On August 9, 2022, Village Farms entered into a Controlled Equity Offering Sales Agreement ("Sales Agreement") pursuant to which the Company may offer and sell Common Shares having an aggregate offering price up to \$50 million from time to or through Cantor Fitzgerald & Co. and A.G.P./Alliance Global Partners.
-Under the Sales Agreement, the Company may offer and sell Common Shares through Cantor Fitzgerald & Co. and A.G.P./Alliance Global Partners by any method deemed to be an "at the market offering" as defined in Rule 415 of the Securities Act of 1933, as amended, including sales made directly on The Nasdaq Capital Market.
+On August 9, 2022, Village Farms entered into a Controlled Equity Offering Sales Agreement ("Sales Agreement") pursuant to which the Company may offer and sell Common Shares having an aggregate offering price up to \$50 million from time to time to or through Cantor Fitzgerald & Co. and A.G.P./Alliance Global Partners.

-During the year ended December 31, 2023, the Company did not issue or sell any Common Shares under the Sales Agreement.
 During the year ended December 31, 2022, the Company issued and sold 3,175,000 Common Shares under the Sales Agreement, resulting in net proceeds of approximately \$6,692 after deducting commissions and offering expenses.
-As of December 31, 2023, \$43,101 remained available for sale under the Sales Agreement, subject to satisfaction of customary conditions under the terms of the Sales Agreement.
+During the years ended December 31, 2024 and 2023, the Company did not issue or sell any Common Shares under the Sales Agreement and as of December 31, 2024, no additional sales of Common Shares may be made under the Sales Agreement.